 With the first couple of warm weather days drawing near here in Illinois that means it’s time for one thing, Pre Spawn bass fishing.
-The bass’s biological trigger hits and lets them know it’s time to move up from their deep wintering holes and onto points and flats adjacent to spawning pockets and coves.
-One little problem though with the water still cool (53-60 degrees) those bass aren’t willing to chase that favorite crankbait or spinnerbait that you like to throw.
-What bait is the most effective bait to throw when you have fish that are in a negative feeding mood, the answer is a Suspending Jerkbait.
-Without a doubt one of the best cold water baits on the market.
+Bass have a biological trigger that kicks in and lets them know it’s time to move up from their deep wintering holes and onto points and structure adjacent to spawning pockets and coves.

 With so many lures available on the market today, it is often a daunting task to decide what is good for a particular situation, time of day, water clarity and temperature.
 The jerkbait is a lure that can produce quality fish for almost all situations, in both still and moving water.
 What is more, the adaptability of this bait makes it a "go to" when crankbaits or spinnerbaits are not producing.